The Essential Guide to Water Bath Canning Equipment and Supplies

 Don’t worry if this seems a bit overwhelming.
 Whatever recipe you pick from your canning books will tell you exactly what ounce-size jar you need, whether it should have a regular mouth or a wide mouth, and exactly how many jars you will need.

-Learn About all the Supplies You Need
+Learn about the Canning Equipment You Need

 You’ll need other canning equipment and supplies, including a variety of tools from a “de-bubbler” to a funnel and a jar lifter.
 Oftentimes, these are sold in kits with other supplies, which makes purchasing them convenient.
 And sometimes if you buy a canner specifically made for water bath canning, it will include all the special tools you’ll need.
 Be sure to watch the water bath canning supplies video where I go over each canning tool individually and explain how it’s used.